Region: Sheki Rayon

 Sheki and the forested foothills of the Greater Caucasus mountains.

 In Sheki, one can admire numerous witnesses of the history as a trading town on the Silk Road - for example the Khan palace, the former summer residence of the Khan of Sheki.
 The palace is located in the citadel of Sheki and is surrounded by thick walls.
 The building, built in 1797, is a UNESCO World Heritage Site, as is the entire historic Old Town.

 The Sheki Caravanserai

-The Sheki Caravanserai consists of the two parts "Yukhary" and "Ashaghy", which means upper and lower caravanserai.
-The buildings were built in the 18th and 19th century and are well preserved.
+The Sheki Caravanserai consists of two parts «Yukhary» and «Ashaghy», which means upper and lower caravanserai.
+The buildings were built in the 18th and 19th centuries and are well preserved.

-The Sheki Caravanserai was built in the 18th and 19th century.
+The Sheki Caravanserai was built in the 18th and 19th centuries.

 Private tour to Sheki

-Are you interested in a private tour to Sheki or to any other place in Azerbaijan?
-Tell us about your ideas and immediately get an offer without obligation.
+Are you interested in a tailor-made tour to Sheki?
+Tell us about your ideas and get an individual, customized offer without obligation.